steadybit/docs-public/install-and-configure/install-outpost-agent-preview/migrating-from-the-legacy-agent.md

 * Uninstall all outpost agents and extensions
   * `helm uninstall steadybit-outpost --namespace steadybit-outpost`
 * Install the legacy agent as you did in the past.
 In case you need help, visit the[ Install Legacy Agent](../install-agents/kubernetes/) docs.
 * Visit Settings -> Extensions -> [Actions](https://platform.steadybit.com/settings/extensions;tab=actions) and switch back to the legacy agent.
-After switchung back the legacy agents' actions will be used again.
+After switching back the legacy agents' actions will be used again.

 ![Toggle fo switching back to the legacy agent mode](<../../.gitbook/assets/image (1).png>)